Skip to main content

 offDon’t detect or report

-All issue types default to error when not configured.
+Most issue types default to error when not configured.
+The exceptions are private-type-leaks and coverage-gaps (default off), plus stale-suppressions (default warn).

 Configuration